Facts about Influenza for Adults

-Influenza occurs mainly in the fall and winter months in the US and infects anywhere from 5 percent to 20 percent of the population each year.
+Influenza occurs mainly in the fall and winter months in the US and infects anywhere from 5-20 percent of the population each year.
 Flu seasons are unpredictable and can be severe.
-For example, between 1976 and 2006, estimates of flu-associated deaths in the US range from a low of about 3,000 to a high of about 49,000 people.
+For example, between 1976 and 2006, estimates of flu-associated deaths in the US ranged from a low of about 3,000 to a high of about 49,000 people.
 Unfortunately, there is no way to know beforehand whether any one flu season will be mild or severe.

-Influenza symptoms can include fever, chills, cough, headache, runny nose, sore throat, and body aches.
+Influenza symptoms can include fever, aches, chills, tiredness, and sudden onset.
+Other symptoms may include cough, runny/stuffy nose, and /or sore throat.
 Unlike other common respiratory infections that are often called “the flu,” influenza can cause more severe illness that can result in complications leading to hospitalization and death.
 However, whether symptoms are mild or severe, people can still spread influenza virus to others.
-In fact, they can spread influenza even before their symptoms begin.
+In fact, they can spread influenza even before the show any symptoms.

 An annual flu vaccine is the best way to prevent influenza.
 The time to vaccinate is as soon as vaccine becomes available, which can even be by late summer, and any time throughout the influenza season.
-Vaccination is needed every year for the best protection.
-This is for two reasons: the vaccine is usually updated from one season to the next to protect against the influenza viruses that are most likely to circulate and immunity to influenza declines over time.
+Vaccination is needed annually for the best protection, as the vaccine is usually updated from one season to the next to protect against the influenza viruses that are most likely to circulate and immunity to influenza declines over time.

 Who should get influenza vaccine?

-Yearly influenza vaccination is recommended for everyone age 6 months and older.
-For adults, that means one vaccine each year.
-Pregnant women are specifically encouraged to get vaccinated and may receive vaccine any time during their pregnancy.
+Annual influenza vaccination is recommended for everyone age 6 months and older.
+For adults, that means a vaccine each year.
+Pregnant women are specifically encouraged to get vaccinated and may receive the vaccine any time during their pregnancy.
 The vaccine is available in several forms:

 - The traditional injected vaccine includes inactivated (or killed) virus and is approved for everyone six months and older.